Choosing Materials for Your Kitchen Remodel

 Maple’s neutral character adapts to many stains and styles, while cherry imbues its reddish hue to warm a room.
 Mahogany, wenge, and black walnut’s dark, rich notes add distinguished fashion, each with their own grain patterns.
 On the lighter side, sapele’s smooth ripples call back to its frequent use in guitar bodies, contrasting the distinctive beauty of bubinga’s wavy grain.

 Best Metals to Use in the Kitchen

-If metal is your preference, then steel, pewter and copper are the current signs of a luxurious kitchen.
+When it comes to metal, steel, pewter and copper are popular choices for luxurious kitchens.
 Stainless steel is relatively inexpensive to produce.
 Its heat resistance, strength, low maintenance and nonporous properties make it as desirable at home as it is in a commercial kitchen.
 In a residential setting, designers commonly use stainless steel in transitional spaces, backsplashes, countertops and appliances for contemporary kitchen designs.

 Pewter is a tin-based metal used for countertops and tabletops.
 Like stainless steel, you can easily maintain pewter, but its handcrafted quality sets it apart.
 A bit warmer than stainless steel, pewter fits well with many kitchen designs.

 Regarding color, copper’s recognizable shade and versatility make it a perfect choice for traditional kitchen styles while also integrating well into contemporary designs.
 Easy to maintain and reasonably priced, copper is, unfortunately, not recommended for countertops.
 Copper is poisonous, so it often appears on range hoods, backsplashes, bar tops and butlers’ pantries.
 Copper is a living finish because it changes color over time and is susceptible to dents.